The Photography Agent is a collaborative semester project focused on building a photo

 Fine-tuned and evaluated 4 models(ResNet, EfficientNet, Multilayer Perceptron (MLP), and Swin transformer) using the

-Evaluated models using test accuracy, weighted F1-score, training computation time, and confusion matrices
+Evaluated models using test accuracy, weighted F1-score, and confusion matrices.

 Swin Transformer (Primary Contribution)

-Performed grid search over learning rate, batch size, and MLP ratio
+Performed a grid search to optimize hyperparameters, including learning rate, batch size, and MLP ratio.

 Test Accuracy: 97.6%